haesbaert/ocaml-processor/README.md

 * CPU model/brand, there is some support but I want to make it right before publishing.
 * CI/CD setup.
+* SPARC64 and RiscOS support would be welcome.

 If you want to work on cache topology, I'll send you beers.